AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/fragments.md

 ### Conditionals
 Evaluate value of fragments based on the conditions.

-Json representation of input data:
+JSON representation of the input data:
 ```json
 [
   {